ibm-cloud-architecture/refarch-cloudnative-api/README.md

 ![API Running](static/imgs/bluemix_16.png?raw=true)
 7. Enter the fields of "Title" and "Description".
 Enter "**org.apic://example.com**" for the OAuth URI redirection page as shown below then click submit.
 ![API Running](static/imgs/bluemix_17.png?raw=true) ( Store the client ID, you will need it later)
-8. In the developer portal, navigate to Apps -> MobileWeb-App-Dev.
-Below the application, you will see a link to take you to the currently available APIs.
-Click on that.
+8. In the developer portal, navigate to `API Products`.
+You will see the currently available APIs.
-9. Click on the Inventory ( V1.0.0 ) API.
+9. Click on the store-api (1.0.0) API.
 10. Click "Subscribe" in the API page.
+Select the `MobileWeb-App-Dev` App.
 ![API Running](static/imgs/bluemix_18.png?raw=true)
-11. Subscribe to the social review API as well ( you can choose the silver or gold plan)
+11. Repeat for the `oauth-provider` and `socialreview` API products.
-12. Go back to the Apps -> BlueCompute-Mobile page, you will see that both APIs are subscribed in your Application page.
+12. Go back to the Apps -> BlueCompute-Mobile page, you will see that all APIs are subscribed in your Application page.

 Now, the APIs are ready to be consumed by the BlueCompute Mobile and Web applications.